monash-human-power/MHP-website/src/markdown/index.md

 subteams:
   - name: aerodynamics
-    description: Responsible for the design and testing of the fairing (outter capsule) and other aerodynamic components of the bike.
+    description: Responsible for the design and testing of the fairing (outter capsule) and other aerodynamic components of the bike
     button_text: ""
     button_href: ""
   - name: corporate